 - Student Handbook: The Honor System – The online version of the student handbook provides information about the Vanderbilt Honor System from the student’s perspective, including definitions and examples of plagiarism.
-See also the Undergraduate Honor Council’s page of information for students.
 Students are expected to be familiar with this information.

 - Library Research Guides – This Vanderbilt Library web site provides advice and tips for undergraduates doing library research with resources categorized by topic.
 Particularly relevant to cheating and plagiarism are their pages on citing sources and avoiding plagiarism.

 - Vanderbilt Writing Studio – The Vanderbilt Writing Studio provides a writing consultation service to Vanderbilt undergraduates, and their consultants are trained to address questions of plagiarism.
 Online resources from the Writing Studio include style and citation guides, handouts, and tips for avoiding plagiarism.